-As the crisp colors of autumn give way to the white of winter, thoughts frequently turn to upcoming holidays and to the break from school and work commitments that accompany this time of year.
-In addition to family gatherings and professional functions, the bustle of the holiday season around the globe often brings a much-needed escape to the mountains.
-For those who enjoy the thrill of snow, be it skiing, snowboarding, snowmobiling, or another winter activity, this time of year is met with celebratory anticipation.
+As the crisp colors of autumn give way to the white of winter, thoughts frequently turn to upcoming holidays.
+In addition to family gatherings and professional functions, the bustling holiday season often brings a much-needed escape to the mountains.
+For those who enjoy the thrill of snow and winter activities, this time of year is met with anticipation.
 But– even if winter, to you, means a hot beverage and a crackling fire, treasured memories await your making.

 Because the roots of PrecisionCraft are in the western United States’ rugged mountain country, it should come as no surprise that some of our classic floor plan concepts are named after iconic North American winter destinations.
 From Breckenridge to Blackcomb, smaller sized to sprawling expanse, and across more than one architectural style, winter sports enthusiasts and fireside devotees alike, will find their fancy in these luxury winter retreat design concepts.